 “Our proposed campaigns involve ideas that support Rainforest preservation and marine conservation including brands that actively participate in both of these spaces”, he said.
 “We are also planning on designing both a VR product and smartphone APP in which audience members can explore after watching the film to learn more about our exotic filming locations and places of interest our characters visit.”

 “Connecting our proposed filming locations to their local communities will ultimately enhance these regions exposure to the world where our audiences can learn more about these unique travel destinations and delicate ecosystems while being educated, entertained and engaged with a heart pounding global adventure.”

 Preserving and respecting the delicate ecosystems within the proposed filming locations are a primary objective for Capestany.
-His ambition of establishing new relationships with ecofriendly organizations like PGA GREEN and EARTH ANGEL could bring one of the first ever 70%+ eco-friendly and sustainable (compost, recycle, etc.) film production to WA State and other proposed locations around the world.
+His ambition of establishing new relationships with ecofriendly organizations like PGA GREEN and EARTH ANGEL could bring one of the first ever 70%+ eco-friendly and sustainable (compost, recycle, etc.) film production to the Hawaiian Islands and other proposed locations around the world.

 In recent years, Capestany has been selected to pitch a few of his projects at multiple film industry conferences and events.
 He’s pitched projects at both the both Variety Magazine’s Faith-Based Summit and the American Film Market in Southern California.
 The later (AFM), is where he was pulled aside by industry veteran and Producer Guild of American member Anne Marie Gillen to help guide his new endeavors as a consultant through the quite complicated terrain of Hollywood business and finance.